Jai Ho (song): Writing and composition

 According to Rahman, "Jai Ho" was meant to create "a vision of the whole world celebrating this victory".
 The song contains a mix of "multiple motifs from the traditional pieces on the soundtrack" with "the big drums and blasting horns of the present".
 It was originally composed and shortlisted for Subhash Ghai's 2008 film Yuvvraaj.
 Although Rahman was excited about the song, Ghai "wasn't too kicked about it".
 Ghai felt it was "too subtle and soft to be picturized on the character played by Zayed Khan".
 Rahman and Gulzar believed the song had "immense potential" and used it in Slumdog Millionaire.
-Following the song's win at the Oscar's, Rahman stated that: "He [Ghai] said the words had a positive feel.
+Following the song's win at the Oscars, Rahman stated that: "He [Ghai] said the words had a positive feel.
 It was like a prayer.
 I honestly didn't think the song would win me an Oscar though.
 But like the film Slumdog suggests, everything has its own destiny".

 When asked if he considers "Jai Ho" as his best creation, Rahman stated: "Sometimes it's not about a best creation, but the best for a particular moment of the film.
 'Jai Ho' was right for that particular moment, that particular mindset in Slumdog Millionaire.
 I know there's lot of debate over this song winning the Oscars.
 But then, I didn't send the song to the Oscars, the makers did.
 I just composed the tune in three weeks and was done with it.
 However, I too feel 'Jai Ho' was apt for that particular moment in the film—the protagonist comes out of darkness and pain to light amid 'Jai Ho' hammering in the background."